PenelopeKing/Efficient-Common-Sense-in-LLMs-via-Knowledge-Graph-Compression/README.md

 python filter_triple.py $DATA
 ```

-Replace relation.txt with our own relation.txt in this repo.
+Replace **relation.txt** with our own relation.txt in this repo.
 It is modified from the original processing.

+## Graph Encoding
+To get the R-GCN encodings, from the project root dir, run <code> python run.py encoding </code>.
+This applies a graph encoder to subgraphs create meaningful node embeddings.

+## Run Models
+To run our basic model (with no knowledge graph) run <code> python run.py no_KG </code>.
+To run our uncompressed full subgraph model run <code> python run.py full_KG </code>.
+To run our compressed subgraph model run <code> python run.py compressed_KG </code>.

 ## Reference